Skip to main content

 • art institutions: art centres which develop artistic interests and talents;

-• counselling and guidance centres (referred to as psychological and educational support centres), including specialised services, which provide counselling (pedagogical and psychological support) to children, young people, parents and teachers, and guidance to children in the choice of the field of study or occupation;
+• counselling and guidance centres (referred to as psychological and educational support centres), including specialised services, which provide counselling (educational and psychological support) to children, young people, parents and teachers, and guidance to children in the choice of the field of study or occupation;

 • youth care centres, youth social-therapy centres, special schooling and education centres and special educational centres for children and young people requiring special organisation of education, methods of work and education; and centres providing compulsory education to children and young people with severe intellectual disabilities and intellectual disabilities combined with multiple physical disabilities;